The Case for Geoactivism

 The constantly evolving reification of ever more disruptive capitalist relations is normalizing the expropriative and exploitative, but this process alone does not prevent us from challenging the combined efforts to defend the dominant social system.
 The highly institutionalized legitimation of market-solutions only makes it more urgent to reveal how commodity relations are replacing genuine human relations, more necessary to understand the logic that makes the irrational seem rational.
 Advertising and other forms of corporate propaganda have become common practice, while state policies have become openly corporatist.
 However, what really matters is not hidden from us: society is deeply unequal, racist, and sexist; the ecological rifts between humanity and the rest of nature are widening.

 Viewed against the background of rapidly changing conditions for life on the planet, it is not an overstatement to say that we are heading in the wrong direction.
 On the contrary, there is reason to fear that the mid-twentieth century push into the Anthropocene – a new geological epoch defined by human impact and characterized by the crossing of planetary boundaries – will have far-reaching and dire consequences.
-Hence it is crucial to acknowledge that the loss of planetary integrity also is the loss of human integrity, that is, the inevitable disintegration of the complex relations that keep us alive.
+Hence it is crucial to acknowledge that the disintegration of planetary integrity, the complex ecological relations that keep us alive, also is the inevitable loss of human integrity.
 The ongoing destruction of nature, by all accounts, a robbery of our common future, must therefore come to an immediate end.
 The fact that the established order is militantly defended by a denialist, ultra-rich, and powerful elite, does not make it more desirable – should not deter us from joining the revolution.
 The future is in the making, and no one, not even the children and grandchildren of capitalists, can thrive without clean water and well-functioning ecosystems.
 It is high time to learn from history and high time to realize what we depend upon for our existence.
 The truth is that we can break the capitalist spiral of mass extinction.
-Geoactivism is and cannot be anything else than an effort to stop the systemic destruction of our planet through actions against exploitative, extractive, and accumulative practices.
+What we might term “geoactivism” is and cannot be anything else than a joint effort to halt the destruction of the biosphere through actions against exploitative, extractive, and waste-generating activities.